EURO GOVT-Bunds hit new high as debt, growth worries persist

 NO RESISTANCE IN SIGHT

-With the Bund future in new territory, technical charts showed few immediate resistance points after the contract edged above the 135 psychological level.
+With the Bund future in new territory, technical charts showed few immediate resistance points apart from the psychological level of 135.

 "It's a tough job to look for 'what next' on charts that are in new territory... the next Elliot wave target appears at 136.66," said Clive Lambert, technical analyst at Futurestechs.